kyma-project/kyma/docs/04-operation-guides/troubleshooting/01-installation-troubleshooting.md

 kubectl get pods --all-namespaces
 ```

 The command retrieves all Pods from all Namespaces, the status of the Pods, and their instance numbers.
 Check if the status is `Running` for all Pods.
-If any of the Pods that you require do not start successfully, install Kyma again.
+If any of the Pods that you require has not started successfully, install Kyma again.